 - Move furniture a few inches away from the walls to improve circulation.

-Humidity above 50% creates the perfect environment for mold and mildew, even when surfaces look dry.
+Humidity above 50% creates the perfect environment for mold and mildew growth, even when surfaces look dry.
 Installing a dehumidifier pulls moisture out of the air, helping the basement feel fresher within a few days.

 How to use a dehumidifier effectively: